jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 You might have noticed how the lambda function is also passing the tags to the `Metadata` attribute.
 Contrary to the `Tagging` parameter, this works out of the box — the uploaded file gets the metadata attributes.
 No need for encoding.

-- _Note_: if you wonder whether to use metadata or tags, there is an [interesting answer](https://stackoverflow.com/questions/42126348/difference-between-object-tags-and-object-metadata) answer in SO on the topic.
+- _Note_: if you wonder whether to use metadata or tags, there is an [interesting answer](https://stackoverflow.com/questions/42126348/difference-between-object-tags-and-object-metadata) in SO on the topic.

 ### Disadvantages